Irish pride, and dash of politics, at St Patrick’s Parade

 #ReadLocal

+Through its history, dating back more than 250 years, the New York parade has often had a political element.
+In the 1970s and 1980s, as sectarian violence flared in Northern Ireland, there were controversies over the inclusion of groups supporting the militant wing of the Irish Republican Army.
+A banner reading "England get out of Ireland" has flown in the parade since the 1940s.

+And for more than two decades, LGBTQ groups were officially banned from marching, until 2015, when marchers under a banner linked to NBC were first allowed in, opening the doors to other LGBTQ participants since then.

-"When the Irish take to the streets this Saturday for the 258th St. Patrick's Day Parade, our thoughts will take us far beyond the festivities on Fifth Ave. to Washington, D.C., and to the British Parliament in London," the grand marshal of this year's St. Patrick's Day parade in New York, attorney Brian O'Dwyer, wrote in an editorial in the Daily News this week.
+"When the Irish take to the streets this Saturday for the 258th St. Patrick's Day Parade, our thoughts will take us far beyond the festivities on Fifth Ave. to Washington, D.C., and to the British Parliament in London," O'Dwyer wrote in an editorial in the Daily News.

 British lawmakers are struggling to find a way to exit the European Union without disrupting the two-decade old peace accords that created an open border between the Republic of Ireland, which is in the E.U., and Northern Ireland, which is in the U.K.